LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

   "Resource": "*"
 }
 ```
- Allows key administrators to administer the KMS key: Key administrators have permissions to manage the KMS key, but do not have permissions to use the KMS key in cryptographic operations.
+ Allows key administrators to administer the KMS key: Key administrators have permissions to manage the KMS key, but do not have permissions to use the KMS key in cryptographic operations. ( Added throuh Console)
  ```

             {